top of page

 Animal Kingdom Lodge Pool Jambo House

-We’re conflicted when it comes to our favourites.
-Livvy loves the Royal Rooms at Riverside and Animal Kingdom Lodge.
-I love French Quarter and Pop Century.
+At Fairytale Holidays, we're conflicted when it comes to our Walt Disney World favourites.
+From the Royal Rooms at Riverside and Animal Kingdom Lodge, to Coronado Springs and Pop Century.
 We haven’t had any bad stays, and each resort has its own magical charm.

 But hey, where in Disney doesn’t?

-One of the benefits of booking with Fairytale Holidays is, that they’re also pros with organising split stays, and sometimes it works out cheaper if that’s your thing (as a single parent, it’s usually mine!)
-For me, if I know I’ll be having a lot of resort time, I often splash out more on the resort.
-The more expensive resorts obviously offer more amenities.
-Then for another part of our trip, we might be barely in our room so it makes sense to move.
-Sometimes we just want different experiences.
-The Value resorts are a lot of fun and super kid-friendly, they actually feel the most Disney.
-And what’s great about doing a split stay at Disney is they make the move from one resort to the other so simple, they even deliver your luggage to your new room!
+One of the benefits of booking with Fairytale Holidays is that we're also pros at organising split stays, and sometimes it works out cheaper if that’s your thing.
+If you know that you’ll be having a lot of resort time, you might want to splash out more on the resort.
+The more expensive resorts offer more amenities.
+Then, for another part of your trip, you might be barely in your room, so it makes sense to move.
+Sometimes you just want different experiences?
+And that's okay too!
+The Value resorts are a lot of fun and super kid-friendly; they feel the most Disney.
+And what’s great about doing a split stay at Disney is that they make the move from one resort to the other so simple, they even deliver your luggage to your new room!
 But why should you stay on-site at Walt Disney World?
 It’s already a big holiday without paying extra for a room you might barely be in.
 You do get great offers by booking a package, especially from here in the UK.
-But in case that isn’t enough; here are 5 more reasons to stay on-site at Walt Disney World.
+But in case that isn’t enough, here are 5 more reasons to stay on-site at Walt Disney World.

 Mickey Mouse at Old Key West